JuliaData/DataCaches.jl/README.md

 ## Motivation

+This package is generally useful anywhere and everywhere disk-based memoization and caching are required (e.g. analytics, informatics, or software development projects, where databases or computationally expensive functions are frequently queried identically multiple times for the exact same results, and in which backend data query results are not expected to change between (manual) cache refresh operations, or it does not matter if they do.

+However, bringing together as it does a broad range of caching mechanisms *and* syntax, makes it uniquely suited to solve one class of problems that none of the other offerings out there could do in quite this way.

 When teaching labs, practicals, workshops, or courses in which the activities involve querying databases, the resulting large numbers of people almost hitting the database repeatedly and frequently in at almost the same time often causes issues with the resource itself or supporting resources (such as internet bandwidth).